multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 }
 ```

+### What's with the empty init function?

+Every smart contract needs to have a function annotated with `#[init]`.
+This function is called on deploy and upgrade.
+For now, we need no logic inside it, but we still need to have this function.

 # Trying it out on devnet

 To deploy and interact with the contract, we need to write some snippets.
 Create an `interactions` folder, and inside it, a `snippets.sh` file.
 This is the standard for using snippets, and this way, they're also recognized by the Elrond IDE extension.
 More on this in a bit.
 Your new folder structure should look like this: